 I don’t have a computer; can I borrow one somewhere?

-The University has a number of laptops available for the students to loan if their own device is i.e. broken.
-Students must agree on the pick-up of loan devices in advance with the IT HelpdeskLaptops that are available for loan to students can be collected from the Hervanta campus, the city centre campus and the TAMK main campus.
+The University has a few laptops available for the students to loan if their own device is i.e., broken.
+Students must agree on the pick-up of loan devices in advance with the IT Helpdesk.
+Laptops that are available for loan to students can be collected from the Hervanta campus, the city centre campus and the TAMK main campus.
 As the number of laptops is limited, they can only be borrowed by students who urgently need them.
-Please send an inquiry about the availability of loan devices to the IT Helpdesk in advance (email@example.com).
-Read more in intra here.
+Please send an inquiry about the availability of loan devices to the IT Helpdesk in advance.
+Read more information about the laptops for loan on intranet.

 City centre campus